chrisadesign/GOV.UK-Design-System-Nova-snippets/GOV.UK Design System Snippets.novaextension/README.md

 # GOV.UK Design System Nova snippets

-This extension provides clips/snippets for the [GOV.UK Design System](https://design-system.service.gov.uk/), including styles, components, and patterns.
+This extension provides Nunjucks clips/snippets for the [GOV.UK Design System](https://design-system.service.gov.uk/), including styles, components, and patterns.

+It was last updated with GOV.‌UK Frontend v4.5.0.

+## Installation

+You can [install the extension (opens Nova app)](nova://extension/?id=ca.GOVUKDesignSystemSnippets&name=GOV.UK%20Design%20System%20Snippets) or on the [Nova extension page](https://extensions.panic.com/extensions/ca/ca.GOVUKDesignSystemSnippets/) and selecting install.

+## Usage

 Start typing `GOV.UK` to see a list of all snippets or fuzzy match any of the specific names, all snippets are listed below.

-## Available snippets
+### Available snippets

-### Layout and Page
+#### Layout and Page
 * Layout Column
 * Layout Two-thirds
 * Layout Two-thirds / One-third